 Playsets can be enjoyed by children of all ages, but damaged or weather-worn playsets can cause accidents.
 Stay safe by:

 Warm nights are the perfect time to roast marshmallows.
-But out-of-control fires can cause injury.
+But inadequate supervision or improper use of fire pits can cause injury.
 Be smart:

-Let the coals cool completely before disposing of them in a metal container.
+- Let the coals cool completely and dispose of them in a metal container.

 Lawn mowers can easily cause injury.
 Follow these tips for safety:

 - Read the mower’s manual, heed safety and operating instructions and learn the controls.